Different Schools of Interpreting Revelation

 Proponents.
 This view originated with Joachim of Fiore (12th c.
 AD).
 Later, Martin Luther and the Reformers adopted this view,[12] believing that the Antichrist was the Roman papacy and Babylon was the Roman church.
 Other modern scholars have held this view as well, though only very few.[13]

 Criticism of the historicist school.
 For one, it is often an ethnocentric view that interprets Revelation as referring to Anglo-American Christianity, rather than Global Christianity.
 Second, it is a largely egocentric view, because each proponent often “works things out so that the end falls in his own time.”[14]
 Third, it is quite difficult to align Revelation with any clear aspects of church history.
 Fourth, consequently, this has led to wild speculations and “no real agreement” among proponents of this view.[15]
+For instance, Elliot holds that the “hail and fire, mixed with blood” (Rev. 8:7) refers to the wars between the Goths and Vandals against the Roman Empire.[16]
+Furthermore, Elliot also argues that the “star from heaven which had fallen to the earth” (Rev. 9:1) refer to the prophet Muhammad.[17]

 3. Idealism (Symbolic fight between good/evil)

-The idealist school (or “timeless symbolic” view) holds that the book of Revelation should be taken as pure symbol that explains the battle between good and evil.
-Under this view, “the symbols do not relate to historical events but rather to timeless spiritual truths… it concerns the battle between God and evil and between the church and the world at all times in church history.”[16]
-Accordingly, Revelation is a “theological poem setting forth the ageless struggle between the kingdom of light and the kingdom of darkness.”[17]
+The idealist school (or “timeless symbolic” view) holds that the book of Revelation should be taken as pure symbol that explains the battle between good and evil in every generation.
+Under this view, “the symbols do not relate to historical events but rather to timeless spiritual truths… it concerns the battle between God and evil and between the church and the world at all times in church history.”[18]
+Accordingly, Revelation is a “theological poem setting forth the ageless struggle between the kingdom of light and the kingdom of darkness.”[19]

 Under this view, events like the “seals, trumpets, and bowls” simply refer to God’s judgment throughout history, and the “beast” refers to godless empires and rulers throughout history.
 Thus, one advocate writes, “We are not to look in the Apocalypse for special events, but for an exhibition of the principles which govern the history both of the world and the Church.”[20]
 To the idealist, Revelation simply teaches that God will win over the powers of evil.
 We may be tortured or killed in the name of Christ, but in the end, Christ will get the last word.